lucasrennok/Format4You/README.md

 9. [ ] New extensions to the documents(DOCX -> ODT -> PDF -> script.txt)
 10. [x] Page margins for different templates(API and Web)

-**Take a screenshot of your chart to put in the document, charts will be treated like images with '#img:'**
+**OBS.: Take a screenshot of your chart to put in the document, charts will be treated like images with '#img:'**